imixs/imixs-microservice/README.md

 The Imixs-Microservice expects a JPA database pool with the JNDI name 'imixs-microservice'.
 You can use any SQL database vendor.
 Just configure the JDBC database pool in your application server before your start the deployment.

-The _docker-compose.yml_ provided by this project already defines such a stack configuration located in _/src/docker/conf/standalone.xml/_
+The _docker-compose.yaml_ provided by this project already defines such a stack configuration located in _/src/docker/conf/standalone.xml/_

 ### The Imixs Rest Client